CARDboard Illustrative Aid to Computation: Hardware

 The “CPU” of the computer consists of 4 slides that move various numbers and arrows to have the flow of the real CPU (the user's brain) move the right way.
 They have one flag (+/-), affected by the result in the accumulator.

 Memory consists of the other half of the cardboard cutout.
 There are 100 cells.
 Cell 0 is “ROM”, always containing a numeric "1"; cells 1 to 98 are “RAM”; available for instructions and data; and cell 99 can best be described as “EEPROM”.

 Memory cells hold signed decimal numbers from 0 to ±999 and are written with a pencil.
 Cells are erased with an eraser.
 A “bug” is provided to act as a program counter, and is placed in a hole beside the current memory cell.

 Programming

 CARDIAC has a 10 instruction machine language.
 An instruction is three decimal digits (the sign is ignored) in the form OAA.
 The first digit is the op code (O); the second and third digits are an address (AA).
 Addressing is one of accumulator to memory absolute, absolute memory to accumulator, input to absolute memory and absolute memory to output.

+Input and output are done via virtual punch cards and this is also how programs are loaded into the computer: Programs are hand assembled to create an input stack of cards.
+The first instruction the CARDIAC executes is always 001 (in location 0) which will load the first card into location 1.
+Subsequent cards then establish a loop which will load all remaining program cards into memory and start execution of the program.
+This program loading behavior is similar to real card-based computers of the era (e.g. IBM 1401 or IBM 1620) and different from the Little Man Computer (LMC) where the program is simply penciled into the appropriate memory cells directly without a loading step.

+The CARDIAC instruction set is very similar to the LMC, except that the LMC has two conditional jump instructions, where CARDIAC only has one but adds an accumulator shift instruction instead.
+Also, the CARDIAC input/output instructions work directly from memory cells, while the LMC uses the accumulator for input/output.

 High level languages have never been developed for CARDIAC as they would defeat one of the purposes of the device: to introduce concepts of assembly language programming.

-Programs are hand assembled and then are penciled into the appropriate memory cells.